SCYX Investors Have Opportunity to Lead SCYNEXIS, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-1, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SCYNEXIS, Inc. ("Scynexis" or the "Company") (NASDAQ: SCYX).
+BENSALEM, Pa., Dec.
+6, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SCYNEXIS, Inc. ("Scynexis" or the "Company") (NASDAQ: SCYX).

 Class Period: March 31, 2023 – September 22, 2023